LE Graphics involved in first urban e-commerce deliveries by drone in Helsinki, Finland

 These e-commerce deliveries were one of the first to take place in an urban environment and in the immediate vicinity of a major international airport.

 During the three-day trials involving around 100 drone deliveries of parcels weighing up to 1.5 kilos, some consumers that normally picked up their online orders in the K-Market supermarkets of Ylästö and Kartanonkoski were able to have their packages delivered by drone.
-Selected customers were able to pick up their parcel as soon as the had landed on the dedicated Skyports landing platform – known as a vertiport – positioned in the parking lot of the supermarket.
+Selected customers were able to pick up their parcel as soon as the drone had landed on the dedicated Skyports landing platform – known as a vertiport – positioned in the parking lot of the supermarket.

-This is where local firm LE Graphics were involved.
+This is where LE Graphics were involved.
 Skyports required a landing surface that would provide grip to the drones when landing in cross winds and extreme weather conditions and which could be clearly branded as a vertiport landing zone.
 LE Graphics provided Skyports with a series of mats from their outdoor rubber mats range which were supplied branded with the Skyports logo.

 The parcels being transported took off from a Skyports vertiport located at the Matkahuolto distribution terminal adjacent to Helsinki airport and travelled five kilometres to the supermarket where they landed autonomously on another Skyports vertiport.
 Each of the drone flights were fully automated with the flight control center located 14 kilometres away in the center of Helsinki, overseen by a fully qualified commercial drone operator.
 As part of the project, dedicated Skyports staff were present at both the Matkahuolto terminal and the supermarkets to supervise drone operations and ensure safety.